vlytsus/unity-3d-boat/README.md

-# unity-3d-boat
+# Unity 3D Yacht Simulator
-Unity Yacht Simulator
+The goal of this project is to build 3d yacht simulation software which helps to understand basic physics of sailing